The Lure of the FDA Q-Sub Meeting:

 Part 1: Timing considerations

-Jim Kasic, CEO & Chairman, Boulder iQ
+Jim Kasic, Founder & Chairman, Boulder iQ

 Ah.
 The Q-Sub.
 The FDA loves Q-Sub meetings, manufacturers love to get FDA input and they’re free.
 What’s the issue?